robert-hh/Micropython-Editor/README.md

 started, when the Redraw-key (Ctrl-E) is hit or on any file window change (Ctrl-W).

-The editor works also well in a Linux or MAC terminal environment (and also in some terminal apps of Android - tested with Termux), with both python3 and micropython.
+The editor works also well in a Linux or MAC terminal environment (and also in some terminal apps of Android - tested with Termux) with both python3 and micropython.
 For that purpose, a small main() section is embedded in pye_ux.py, which when called with CPython also accepts data from a pipe or redirection.

 ## Files